-There is no coinsurance, copayment, or deductible for a Medicare-covered colorectal cancer screening exam, excluding barium enemas, for which coinsurance applies.
+There is no coinsurance or copayment for a Medicarecovered colorectal cancer screening exam, excluding barium enemas, for which coinsurance applies.
 If your doctor finds and removes a polyp or other tissue during the colonoscopy or flexible sigmoidoscopy, the screening exam becomes a diagnostic exam.

-For diagnostic exams, or planned preventive services that become diagnostic during the screening, cost sharing applies.
+For diagnostic exams or planned preventive services that become diagnostic during the screening, cost sharing applies.